Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Best for: Mac users

 It’s pretty easy to recommend 1Password over mSecure for all but the most specific audience — Mac users.
-However, even those who use Apple products exclusively will probably find 1Password works just as well on all of their devices, despite that mSecure is effectively a Mac-exclusive product.
+However, even those who use Apple products exclusively will probably find that 1Password works just as well on all of their devices, despite the fact that mSecure is effectively a Mac-exclusive product.

 All of that said, there’s a lot of potential in mSecure.
 While it lost a lot of points for lack of transparency and clarity regarding its compatibility with other platforms, it does perform well on Mac and iOS.